jfrog/log-analytics-splunk/README.md

 5. Enter a "Name" in the textbox
 6. (Optional) Enter a "Description" in the textbox
 7. Click on the green "Next" button
-8. Add "jfrog_splunk_metrics" index to store the JFrog platform metrics data into.
+8. Add "jfrog_splunk_metrics" (or your custom metrics index name) to store the JFrog platform metrics data into.
 9. Click on the green "Review" button
 10. If good, Click on the green "Done" button
 11. Save the generated token value